 Milan: Disciplining – discipline – yeah.
 Yes.
 Yes.

 Jim: Yeah.
 This has been so good.
-I mean, my jaw’s hanging down because I think so many people are going to be helped.
-I’m really inspired by what you’ve said and what you’ve done in the resources you’ve created to help couples, uh, do a better job of honoring the Lord.
-What you’ve really described is the way Christian marriage should appear and what it should look like, not just on the outside but deeply on the inside.
+I mean, my jaw is hanging down because I think so many people are going to be helped.
+I’m really inspired by what you’ve said and what you’ve done and the resources you’ve created to help couples do a better job of honoring the Lord.
+What you’ve really described is the way Christian marriage should appear and what it should look like and not just on the outside, but deeply on the inside.
 And your level of satisfaction is quite a testimony to the Lord.

-Kay: It’s – I’d never even dreamed it was possible.
+Kay: It’s, I had never even dreamed it was possible.

 Milan: So, could I share a closing thought?

-Kay: I hope they will.
-I hope we can inspire some people to really know that that hard work – it was three years.
+Kay: I, I hope they will.
+I hope we can inspire some people to really know that that hard work, it, it was three years.

 Milan: And we picked the pain of growth.